DFE-Digital/teaching-vacancies-design-history/app/posts/2022-07-15-creating-a-jobseeker-profile.md

 We want to find out if jobseekers:

-- understand what a profile is (from the email)
+- understand what a profile is before they create one
 - would choose to create a profile
 - find it easy to create a profile
 - would turn their profile on before it’s complete